by Kaitlyn Ranze

-Pulling off the Band-Aid: How are you gonna save anything if you don’t know what you’re spending?
+Pulling off the band-aid: How are you going to save anything if you don’t know what you’re spending?

-Tracking your spending gives insights into your spending habits which directly impact your saving.
+Tracking your spending gives insights into your spending habits, directly impacting your saving.

-That sense of satisfaction from a color coded closet?
+That sense of satisfaction you get from a color-coded closet?
 Don’t limit it to your wardrobe.
 As one theory by Professor Richard Thaler reveals, you’ll reap emotional and financial rewards from categorizing your spending.

-These categories help you increase mental accounting of money and reduce the spend-ability of the total you have.
-Track it better.
+These categories help you increase your mental accounting of money and reduce the spend-ability of your income.

-Some people use cash envelopes and spend only the money they have allocated to each category.
+Some people use cash envelopes and spend only the money allocated to each category.
 Others track their spending with budgeting apps.

-Budgeting has a polarizing reputation.
-It’s either the source of your wealth or the bane of your money woes – the reason you can’t buy the latest PS4 and the source of guilt and resentment if you cave and do buy it.
+It’s true; budgeting has a polarizing reputation.
+It’s either the source of your wealth or the bane of your money woes.
+A proper budget stops you from buying the latest PS4 or is the source of guilt and resentment if you cave and buy it.

 Instead of focusing on the sacrifices in your budget, like how hurtful it is you can’t get the latest Urban Decay palette, reframe it.

-Reframing is a technique used to help create a different way of looking at a situation, person, or relationship by changing its meaning
+Reframing is a technique used to help create a different way of looking at a situation, person, or relationship by changing its meaning.Verywellmind.com

 Because you’re not buying the latest trend, you’ll pay off your student loans faster or get to Fiji sooner.
 Reframing is all about shifting the way you think about your spending and saving.

-From your personal trainer to organizations like Weight Watchers and Alcoholics Anonymous, behavioral change is empowered by accountability and community.
+From your personal trainer to organizations like Weight Watchers and Alcoholics Anonymous, accountability and community empower behavior change.

-So if you’re trying to save more, find an accountability partner, hire a coach, or join a community.
-It’s well-known the power of community will keep you motivated and improve your sense of wellbeing.
-But it can also improve your financial wellness and your savings rate.
+So if you’re trying to save more, consider finding an accountability partner, hiring a coach, or joining a community.
+The power of community will keep you motivated and improve your sense of well-being.
+In addition, it can improve your financial wellness and your savings rate.

 Put your savings in a separate bank account.

 Why put it aside?
-Putting the funds in a different account than your daily spending serves as a mental nudge to not use them.
-It ensures that you’re actively working toward your savings goals and prevents overspending.
+Putting the funds in a separate account from your daily spending serves as a mental nudge to not use them.
+It ensures you’re actively working toward your savings goals and prevents overspending.
 Best of all, you’ll know exactly how much you have saved at a glance.

 Big challenges can easily become overwhelming.
 Break down your savings goal into smaller, more tolerable steps.

-Still a big sum to swallow?
-Yeah, for me too.
+Still an enormous sum to swallow?
+Yeah, I get it.

 Think of it this way: